codatio/codat-docs/docs/using-the-api/optimizing-api-calls.md

 If you also store the last queried date per company and per data type, you are able to call our API the minimum number of times to return only new or changed data.

-When a user links for the first time, there may be a need to pull all data, for all time.
-Make sure this is truly required, and if so, perform this pull only once.
-Afterwards, only query and access data since the last pull.
+When a user links for the first time, there may be a need to read all data, for all time.
+Make sure this is truly required, and if so, perform this read only once.
+Afterwards, only query and access data since the last read operation.

 #### Pagination